A food craving (also called selective hunger) is an intense desire to consume a specific food, and is different from normal hunger.

 Common causes are silencing emotions, boredom, feelings of emptiness, childhood habits, social influences and stress

 - Find other ways to feed your feelings

 When you notice you are having emotional cravings identify the emotion associated with it and take action to address the emotion.
 Lonely?
 Call someone.
 Anxious?
-Turn on your favourite song.
+Turn on your favorite song.
 Exhausted?
 Take a nap.
 Bored?
 Read a book.

 - Learn mindful eating

 When you have a craving, put off eating for 5 minutes.
 Work your way up from delaying for 1 minute.
 Use this time to observe your feelings and to ask yourself what type of hunger you are really experiencing.
 If it’s not physical hunger, decide on an action to take to address your emotion.

 Bonus: How does sleep affect food craving?